 • Dip any tools you're using in cold drinks, slushies, etc. The cold helps increase attention.

-• Don't be afraid to get messy!
+• Don't be afraid to get messy when doing any oral motor exercise for kids!